 Pollinator Friendly Native Habitat

-ENGIE Distributed Solar uses vegetation plantings as a standard element in ground mount designs for solar arrays, including seed mixes of grasses and flowering forbs that would naturally grow in the area.
-When established, this native habitat will attract and feed pollinators, birds and other wildlife.
+ENGIE US Solar uses vegetation plantings as a standard element in ground mount designs for distributed solar arrays, including seed mixes of grasses and flowering forbs that would naturally grow in the area.
+Each site is seeded with a diverse mix of nearly 25 different plant species, including plants native to the region.

 - Potentially increase energy production due to the creation of a micro-climate within the array.